ManorAsraf/countries-project/README.md

 # Tourism Attractiveness Comparison Between Countries

 ## 📌 Project Overview
-The goal of this project was to analyze a variety of datasets containing information about countries around the world in order to evaluate which countries are more attractive for tourism and which are less attractive.
+This project aims to evaluate the tourism attractiveness of countries worldwide by analyzing a variety of objective datasets.
+Each country receives an individual score for multiple categories such as cost of living, safety, happiness, and more.
-The scoring system is fully objective; however, the weights assigned to each category can be adjusted based on traveler preferences, which dynamically impacts the final ranking.
+While the scoring system is based on objective data, the weights of the different categories can be customized according to traveler preferences, resulting in a different final score and enabling a dynamic, personalized ranking.

-## 📂 Project Structure
+## 📂 Data Sources
-The project is based on datasets collected from various open data sources, including:
+The analysis is based on datasets collected from various open data sources, covering different aspects of each country’s appeal to tourists:
-- **countries data**
-- **Happiness Index**
-- **Crime Index**
-- **Cost of Living data**
-- **Weather conditions**
-- **UNESCO World Heritage Sites**
-- **Nature reserve precentage**
-- **Number of tourists each year**
+**General country data** – basic information such as population, GDP, region, etc.
+**Happiness Index** – global happiness rankings **Crime Index** – safety levels based on crime rates **Cost of Living data** – average prices and affordability **Weather conditions** – average temperature, rain and air pollution **UNESCO World Heritage Sites** – cultural and natural heritage sites **Nature reserve percentage** – share of protected natural areas **Number of tourists per year** – annual inbound tourism statistics

-## 📂 Project Files
+## 🛠 Tools & Project Structure
-- **SQL Scripts** – Data integration, scoring table creation, analysis queries.
-- **Excel Files (CSV)** – Data cleaning and preparation before SQL import, Final Countries Scoreboard.
+This project was developed using the following tools and formats:
+**SQL Server** – For integrating data from various sources, creating scoring Table, and performing analytical queries.
+**Excel (CSV files)** – Used for initial data cleaning, assigning category weights, and calculating final country scores.
-- **Presentation (PDF)** – Final results, key insights, and top-ranked countries.
+**PowerPoint (PDF)** – To present the key insights, methodology, and final rankings.

+**Main Project Files**
+data/ – Raw CSV datasets.
+sql/ – SQL scripts for data loading, processing, and scoring.
+Tourism_Scoreboard.xlsx – Final scores per country with adjustable weights.
+Presentation.pdf – Visual summary of the project’s results.

 ---

-## 🛠 Tools & Technologies
-- **SQL Server** – Querying, scoring table creation, data analysis.
-- **Excel** – Data cleaning and preparation before SQL import, Assigning weights and building the personal score, Visualization of results.
-- **PowerPoint** – Building a presentation.

----

-## 📊 Key Insights
+## 📊 Key Insights and results
-- Countries with **high accessibility**, **low cost of living**, and **balanced weather** tend to rank highest.
-- Low crime rates and significant natural reserves improve tourism attractiveness.
-- Rankings are flexible — adjusting factor weights changes the final order.

----

-## 📈 Results
+The analysis showed that tourism appeal depends on a balanced mix of factors—such as safety, culture, nature, and cost—rather than any single one.
+In addition, A clear regional trend emerged: Europe dominates the top rankings, while many African countries scored lower, often due to safety and infrastructure gaps.

+**🔍 Key Findings**:
+**High cost ≠ low tourism** – e.g., Switzerland
+**Happier countries** tend to offer better travel experiences **Weather isn’t decisive** – both rainy and dry countries are popular **Accessibility helps**, but isn’t critical

+**🏆 Top-Ranked Countries (Default Weights)**:
+🇲🇽 Mexico, 🇵🇹 Portugal, 🇮🇱 Israel, 🇪🇸 Spain, 🇦🇺 Australia

-- Full ranking and scoring breakdown are available in the **presentation (PDF)**.
+📄 Full results and visualizations are available in the presentation and final table file
-- Weight customization allows dynamic ranking adjustments.

-- A flexible scoring model was created, allowing travelers to customize category weights and see how the country ranking changes accordingly.
-- Several countries consistently scored high across most indicators (e.g., safety, happiness, natural beauty).
-- Visualizations were created to compare countries by both total score and individual category performance.

----
+## 🚀 Future Improvements
+To enhance both the accuracy and usability of the project, several improvements are planned:
+**Expand the model** to include additional factors such as visa requirements, internet access, or cultural offerings.
+**Tailor results by traveler type** (e.g., families, backpackers, retirees), with preset weight configurations.
+**Develop a simple web interface** to let users adjust preferences and generate personalized rankings.
+**Refresh the data periodically** by integrating automated updates or APIs for real-time insights.

 ## 👤 Author
 Created by **Manor Asraf**